Spreading in Integrable and Non--integrable Many--body Systems: Setup of the Model

 \section{Setup of the Model}

-We consider two clouds of particles in one dimension with coupling within each cloud and between the two clouds.
+We largely use the model introduced in our previous analytical investigations~\cite{hgg,hggl}.
+Two clouds of interacting particles in one dimension are coupled to each other.
+In the integrable case, all interactions between particles are harmonic.
+A forth--order term is added then to explore a weakly non--integrable regime.
 The clouds are initially separated and then released, which does or does not lead to a spreading of the initial energy and momentum over all degrees of freedom.

-In the integrable case, all interactions are harmonic.
-We add a forth--order term to also explore a weakly non--integrable regime.
-We largely use the model we introduced in the previous analytical investigations~\cite{hgg,hggl}.
-As it turned out convenient to slightly change some conventions for the numerical study, we compile all necessary formulae defining the Hamiltonian in Sec.~\ref{sec21}.
-We discuss the collective coordinate in Sec.~\ref{sec22}.
+As we found it appropriate to slightly change some conventions of \cite{hgg,hggl} for the numerical study, we compile all necessary formulas defining the Hamiltonian in Sec.~\ref{sec21}.
+We discuss the choice of collective coordinate in Sec.~\ref{sec22}.
 The numerical method and the initial conditions are explained in the Secs.~\ref{sec23} and~\ref{sec24}, respectively.